 Knowing what science concepts have to be reviewed or explored, Ed is ready for Lesson 2 (which may be many lessons, depending on the science concepts necessary to build student understanding).
-The outcome of the entire class project addresses the standard that the characteristics of physical and chemical properties may be compared and contrasted (PS.5.6.2).
+Students will gain an understanding of the structure and behavior of matter as an outcome of the class project (5.6).
 In the sample lessons that follow this vignette, Lesson 2 addresses density as a property of matter from Ed's conceptual flow.